danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - ~~Display article tags on single article page~~
 - ~~Display article tags on home page~~
 - ~~Limit article previews to 5 most recent on home page~~
-- ~~This article: **HTML & CSS by Jon Duckett.
-Is it still relevant?** isn't displaying in full for some reason, possibly because I pasted it from Notion.
+- ~~This article: HTML & CSS by Jon Duckett.
+Is it still relevant? isn't displaying in full for some reason, possibly because I pasted it from Notion.
 Fix this error.
 Solution: wrote a function to find and replace problem characters a weird apostrophe that isn't an apostrope, and an nbsb that looks like a space.
 Removed question marks from the path~~
 - ~~Add a `removeProblemCharacters` function to `public/main.js` to prevent problems in `articles.json`~~
 - ~~Implement dynamic page title (browser tab) changes~~

 ## Nice-to-Have-but-not-Essential To-Do List

 - Enable dynamic pagination on individual articles (next article, previous article)
+- Add fade-in animations when scrolling down the homepage
+- Add copy buttons for each code block
 - Make the search bar functional (...eventually)